drigos/genshin-garbage-collector/README.md

 ### Lock attribute

-This attribute indicates the artifacts that must be kept
+This attribute indicates the artifacts that must be kept.

 ### List modes